-- ♣ CO1: Describe the social, political, religious and economic conditions of the respective ages in England, significant movements, influence and literary schools. - ↓ CO2: Determine the tenets of Renaissance Humanism - CO3: Justify aspects of the Elizabethan stage, Court and City - ♣ CO4: Evaluate how Religious and Political Thought of the period affected its literary output. - ♣ CO5: Analyse Ideas of Love and Marriage and their impact on the writer in Society and the milieu. - Unit-I: Introduction- Students are required to study the social, political, religious, and economic conditions of the respective ages in England, significant movements, influences, and literary schools. - Unit-II: Chaucer- Nun's Priest's Tale, Edmund Spenser-The Faerie Queen, Book-1, Milton- How Soon Hath Time, Donne- A Hymn to God the Father, Andrew Marvell To His Coy Mistress - Unit-III: Shakespeare- Macbeth - Unit-IV: John Bunyan- The Holy War - Unit-V: An Essay of Dramatic Poesy- John Dryden
+- CO1: Describe the social, political, religious and economic conditions of the respective ages in England, significant movements, influence and literary schools. - 4 CO2: Determine the tenets of Renaissance Humanism - 4 CO3: Justify aspects of the Elizabethan stage, Court and City - CO4: Evaluate how Religious and Political Thought of the period affected its literary output. - CO5: Analyse Ideas of Love and Marriage and their impact on the writer in Society and the milieu. - UNIT 1: Introduction- Students are required to study the social, political, religious, and economic conditions of the respective ages in England, significant movements, influences, and literary schools. - UNIT 2: Chaucer- Nun's Priest's Tale, Edmund Spenser-The Faerie Queen, Book-1, Milton- How Soon Hath Time, Donne- A Hymn to God the Father, Andrew Marvell - To His Coy Mistress - UNIT 3: Shakespeare- Macbeth - UNIT 4: John Bunyan- The Holy War - UNIT 5: John Dryden- An Essay of Dramatic Poesy

 - 1. Canterbury Tales- Geoffrey Chaucer & Nevill Coghill (tr.), Penguin Classics, 2003. - 2.
-Macbeth William Shakespeare, Arden Shakespeare, 2013. - 3.
-The Holy War- John Bunyan, Watchmaker Publishing, 2012. - 4.
-An Essay of Dramatic Poesy Thomas Arnold & William T. Arnold (editors), Kessinger Publications, 2007.
+Macbeth- William Shakespeare, Arden Shakespeare, 2013.

+- 3. The Holy War- John Bunyan, Watchmaker Publishing, 2012. - An Essay of Dramatic Poesy- Thomas Arnold & William T. Arnold (editors), Kessinger Publications, 2007. - 5.
+English Literature: Its History and Its Significance for the Life of the English-speaking World- William J. Long, Maple Press, 2012.

+SEMESTER - I

 S. No. Course No. Course Name L-T-P Cr.

-1.5 BEN-104 Modern Indian Writings in English Translations 4-1-0 5
+1.4 BEN-104 Modern Indian Writings in English Translations 4-1-0 5